What is a geocoder?

 There is no need to attribute us, it's not our data.
 Nevertheless if you find our service useful it would be absolutely ace if you told the world.
 Good karma will flow to you like an unending river, which is always helpful.

-Do you store the data I give to you to be geocoded?
+Does OpenCage store the data I send to be geocoded?

-Indirectly yes.
-We're not interested in what data you send to us, but as the data is part of the query you send to the API, it'll be stored in our server logs.
+We're not interested in what you send to us, but as the query is part of the request you send to the API, it'll be stored in our server logs.
 If something goes wrong, we use the logs to help us work out what went wrong and how to fix it.
-After a few weeks the logs are automatically deleted.
+After six months logs are automatically deleted.

 You can use the optional